-Pi Alpha Alpha – Dr. Bridgett A. King, Advisor
+Pi Alpha Alpha – Dr. Kelly Krawczyk, Advisor

 Pi Alpha Alpha is the Global Honor Society for Public Affairs and Administration.
 There are more than 160 chapters located around the world at NASPAA member schools.
 Pi Alpha Alpha is run by NASPAA: The Global Standard in Public Service Education and is directed by the NASPAA Pi Alpha Alpha Special Ad Hoc Committee.